 This 2 mile round-trip hike should take around 1 hour to complete but allow a little more time for exploring.

 Gravel and larger stones underfoot make the going fairly tiring.
 But that means your return slightly downhill is a piece of cake.

-Time Required: 1 hour out and back (add more time for photographs).
+Time Required: 1 hour out and back.

-Artist’s Palette Drive
+4. Artist’s Palette Drive

 Drive the fun one-way horseshoe shaped scenic road through artists palette to see vibrant turquoise, brown and red rocks.